-|Description||The console selection feature in the Linux kernel 2.6.28 before 18.104.22.168, 2.6.25, and possibly earlier versions, when the UTF-8 console is used, allows physically proximate attackers to cause a denial of service (memory corruption) by selecting a small number of 3-byte UTF-8 characters, which triggers an "an off-by-two memory error."
+|Description||The console selection feature in the Linux kernel 2.6.28 before 18.104.22.168, 2.6.25, and possibly earlier versions, when the UTF-8 console is used, allows physically proximate attackers to cause a denial of service (memory corruption) by selecting a small number of 3-byte UTF-8 characters, which triggers an "off-by-two memory error."
 NOTE: it is not clear whether this issue crosses privilege boundaries.|

-|Source||CVE (at NVD; oss-sec, fulldisc, OSVDB, EDB, Metasploit, Red Hat, Ubuntu, Gentoo, SuSE, Mageia, more)|
+|Source||CVE (at NVD; CERT, LWN, oss-sec, fulldisc, bugtraq, EDB, Metasploit, Red Hat, Ubuntu, Gentoo, SUSE bugzilla/CVE, Mageia, GitHub advisories/code/issues, web search, more)|

-The information above is based on the following data on fixed versions.
+The information below is based on the following data on fixed versions.

 [etch] - linux-2.6 <not-affected> (Introduced in 2.6.23-rc1)